jpbede/rfc-cfbl-address-header/draft-benecke-cfbl-address-header.md

 The email sender only needs to add an email header and does not need to manually register with each feedback loop provider.
 The elimination of a manual registration and verification process would be another advantage for the mailbox providers.

-A new email header has been prefixed to a new DNS record to easily distinguish between multiple broadcast marketing list operators / email senders without requiring user or administrator intervention.
+A new email header has been chosen in favour of a new DNS record to easily distinguish between multiple broadcast marketing list operators / email senders without requiring user or administrator intervention.
 For example, if a company uses multiple mailing systems, each system can set this header itself without requiring any change by the users or administrators.
 No additional DNS query is required on the mailbox provider side to obtain the complaint address.

 This document has been prepared in compliance with the GDPR and other data protection laws to address the resulting issues when providing an automated address for a complaint feedback loop, as the email may contain personal data.

+Nevertheless, the described mechanism bellow potentially permits a kind of man-in-the-middle attack between the domain owner and the recipient.
+A bad actor can generate forged reports to be "from" a domain name the bad actor is attacking and send this reports to the complaint FBL address.
+These fake messages can result in a number of actions, such as blocking of accounts or deactivating recipient addresses.
+This potential harm and others are described with potential countermeasures in [](#security-considerations).

 In summary, this document has the following objectives: